 Diagnosis

-Autoimmune pancreatitis is difficult to diagnose, because its signs and symptoms are very similar to those of pancreatic cancer.
+Autoimmune pancreatitis is hard to diagnose, because its symptoms are a lot like those of pancreatic cancer.
 However, an accurate diagnosis is extremely important.
 Undiagnosed cancer may result in delaying or not receiving necessary treatment.

-People with AIP tend to have a general enlargement of the pancreas, but they may also have a mass in the pancreas.
-To pinpoint the diagnosis and determine which type of AIP you have, blood and imaging tests are necessary.
+People with AIP tend to have a general enlargement of the pancreas, but they also may have a mass in the pancreas.
+To pinpoint the diagnosis and determine the type of AIP, blood and imaging tests are necessary.

 Tests

 No single test or characteristic feature identifies autoimmune pancreatitis.
-Consensus guidelines for diagnosis use a combination of imaging, blood tests and biopsy results.
+Recommended guidelines for diagnosis use a combination of imaging, blood tests and biopsy results.

 Specific tests may include: